 If you’ve noticed some malfunction of your heating system during winter, now is a great time to get it repaired.
 Make sure you have it all checked before colder months set in.
 In addition, regularly check the furnace to avoid carbon monoxide leaks and extend their life.

 Cleaning out the gutters and drains before summer is important.
 You want to avoid leaks into the walls and roof.
 Dirt and leaves can clog the drain and cause problems in the future.
 So, cleaning out any debris or mud can lower the risks of any water damage to your house.

 4. Check The Deck and Patio

 Decks, patios, and driveways need to be maintained also.
 Look for any broken joints or crevices in the stone.
 Fixing these problems on time can prevent a bigger problem.
 Staining and sealing your deck can protect it from insects, splintering, and decay.
+If there’s a need to change your deck, you can buy cedar decking materials online.
 Once you have your deck and patio checked, you can focus on decorating them and enjoy the nice weather as much as possible.
 You can find inspiration on the

 internet on how to decorate your deck for each season.

 5. Inspect Your Yard

 If you have trees in your yard that have been damaged during winter, there’s a chance to save them.
 If you’re not sure how to take care of the trees, hiring a certified arborist can help you save and cure rotting or damaged trees.
 Another way to get your yard ready for spring and summer is to plant new flowers and plants.
 Also, you can add different yard decorations and put in new lights, which can completely change the look of the backyard.
 Have a look at our article, Five Ways to Enhance Your Garden for more ideas.

 6. Check Screen Doors and Windows